Restaurants, shops and shopping centres, businesses and services, parks, walks and trails, some accommodation.

 In between Parkmore, Hurlingham Manor, and Bryanston, is the Hurlingham Pick 'n Pay Centre on William Nicol Drive opposite the end of Republic Road.
 This has an extensive supermarket, bakery, coffee shop / light restaurant, and a number of smaller speciality shops.

 Bryanston Shopping Centre is the original shopping centre in Bryanston, just off William Nicol, in Ballyclare Drive, Bryanston.
 It is a medium-sized centre with two supermarkets, hairdressers, dry cleaners, and innumerable dress shops.
 The old Hobart Corner has been greatly expanded into the new Hobart Grove Centre (opened April 2011) and now rivals Bryanston Shopping Centre for size and number of shops.
 The anchor tenant is a Superspar with Spar Tops bottle store.
-Coachman's Crossing on Peter Place has been added to the site recently: A well-established local centre with several restaurants.
+Coachman's Crossing on Peter Place is a well-established local centre with several restaurants.
+Just north of it on Main Road is Cramerview Village with a garage and several restaurants.

-Riverside Shopping Centre on Bryanston Drive is a small local shopping centre with a good spread of shops, a must for lovers of chocolate cake and good fruit and veg.
-At the other end of Bryanston, Bryanpark Shopping Centre, 46 Grosvenor Road corner Cumberland Avenue, is small regional centre with two supermarkets, a good range of shops, and all ATMs.
+Recently revamped (mid-2015), Riverside Shopping Centre on Bryanston Drive is a small local shopping centre with a good spread of shops and restaurants, a must for lovers of chocolate cake and good fruit and veg.
+At the other end of Bryanston, Bryanpark Shopping Centre, Grosvenor Road corner Cumberland Avenue, is small regional centre with two supermarkets, a good range of shops, a gym, and all ATMs.

-This site now covers the following minor shopping centres in Bryanston: Sloane Square and Epsom Downs (both in Sloane Street corner William Nicol Drive), and .
-"Naturally Yours Wellness Centre" on Main Road corner Culross Road.
+This site now covers the following minor shopping centres in Bryanston: Sloane Square and Epsom Downs (both in Sloane Street corner William Nicol Drive), "Naturally Yours Wellness Centre" on Main Road corner Culross Road, and Thatchers Corner, 90 Main Road corner Witkoppen Road.

 The nearest cinemas ("movies" if you're American, "bioscope" if you're traditional) to Woodmead, Morningside and Rivonia are at Sandton City.
 There are also cinemas, theatres and a casino at Montecasino, the sprawling designer ruins on Witkoppen Road corner William Nicol highway north of the N3 freeway.
 This is nearest to Sunninghill, Petervale Paulshof and Bryanston.
 Slightly further away, there are also cinemas at Cedar Square on Cedar Ave, Fourways.
 There is a small theatre (The Theatre on the Square) in Nelson Mandela Square in the Sandton CBD, and there are Barnyard Theatres in Rivonia Crossing Phase 2 (Paulshof) and Broadacres Centre, Cedar Road.